EGO-Tech/starbase-ships/flipper/README.md

 ## Known Issues

+- Due to the shape of the ship (speculation), the ship sometimes twists and turns at full throttle.
+It will stabilize after you make corrections to its course
 - Currently there are no navigation features but will possibly add ISAN and Compass in the future if this ship becomes useful to Endos

 ## Usage